aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/page/duration/_index.md

 ---
 title: Duration
 second_title: Aspose.PDF for .NET API Reference
 description: Gets of set page display duration.
 This is time in seconds that page shall be displayed during presentation.
-Returs -1 if duration is not defined.
+Returns -1 if duration is not defined.
 type: docs
 weight: 110
 url: /net/aspose.pdf/page/duration/
 ---
 ## Page.Duration property

 Gets of set page display duration.
 This is time in seconds that page shall be displayed during presentation.
-Returs -1 if duration is not defined.
+Returns -1 if duration is not defined.

 ```csharp
 public double Duration { get; set; }